Pelosi and Trump are both pro-Israel, but the leading Democrat is not pro-Netanyahu

 Pelosi keeps the dog tags of Israeli soldiers as a 'symbol of the sacrifices made, sacrifices far too great by the people of the state of Israel'

-Democratic House Minority leader Nancy Pelosi appears to be quickly closing in on becoming Speaker of the House again after putting down a revolt against her leadership bid.
+Democratic House Minority leader Nancy Pelosi won Wednesday the Democratic nomination to become Speaker of the House again after putting down a revolt against her leadership bid.
+She will now face a full House floor vote in January to secure the speakership.

 House Democrats swept back into power after the 2018 midterm elections with a forty seat gain on Republicans, winning the largest percentage of the popular vote since Watergate in 1974.
 Pelosi still must secure the 218 votes to become the leader, which will make her again the most powerful woman in U.S. politics - putting her in control of the House’s legislative agenda.